Real-hackbard/GIF-Builder/README.md

 Once the frames have been loaded, the playback order can be determined using the list by dragging the path names up or down.

+This is very useful when loading numeric filenames that a list box does not always list in numeric order.

 <br>

 # :speech_balloon: Export frames